-Prior to implementing Assignar, Traffic Fore was utilising another system on the market.
-Although that was their first step into digitising their system there were challenges that led to them leaving and moving to Assignar.
+Prior to implementing Assignar, Traffic Fore was utilizing another system on the market.
+Although that was their first step into digitizing their system there were challenges that led to them leaving and moving to Assignar.

 Throughout their search for a better digital system, Traffic Force knew they wanted to move to a cloud-based solution.
 As well as find a more efficient way to communicate with their traffic controllers.

 Like many other traffic management businesses in the industry, timesheets were paper-based.
 This was quite challenging for a business that despite having 3 depots, was still servicing a massive geographical area.